malike/elasticsearch-kafka-watch/README.md

 Once this is positive an event is written to Apache Kafka for consumers/workers listening to react.

 For sending SMS or Email alerts based on events written in Apache Kafka  check out [go kafka alert](https://malike.github.io/go-kafka-alert).

+Creating a custom watch for a time based cron expects the following parameters:

+  a. <br>
+  b. <br>
+  c. <br>

 <br>